 3. When there are indications that a disappeared person may be in a foreign country, the search should have recourse to all available cooperation mechanisms.

-4. The experience of national and international organizations specialized in searching for disappeared persons and identifying human remains should be drawn on systematically in the training of the entities that conduct the search.
+4. The experience of national and international organizations specialized in searching for disappeared persons and identifying human remains should be drawn on systematically in the setting up and training of the entities that conduct the search and during their operation.

 Principle 9.
 The search should be independent